 If you are miles away from your FG then its still too high for bottling in my opinion as you would run the risk of having further fermentation in the bottle and having bottles explode.

 You can try and number of things to rouse the existing yeast such as adding sugar and oxygen to the wort, or you can try raising the temperature slightly to wake it.
-Or the final step is to try pitching additional yeast, and in that case I would choose something like Nottingham or US-05 as part of a yeast starter depending on the beer beer, and if that doesn't work then I would consider maybe some Belle Saison but keep the temp at around 18c with this yeast.
+Or the final step is to try pitching additional yeast, and in that case I would choose something like Nottingham or US-05 as part of a yeast starter depending on the beer style, and if that doesn't work then I would consider maybe some Belle Saison but keep the temp at around 18c with this yeast.

 It's a big subject area and there is lots of information out there that is worth reading up on as it isn’t usually the fault of the yeast but down to process, check out this blog post.

 Yes, it's fine to use.
 Trace levels of fermentable carbohydrates or CO2 in yeast slurries at the time of packaging can cause a slight expansion in packs.
 “Off gassing” is a result of a small amount of metabolism or simply CO2 being released from the media and can occur even during proper storage.
 This does not indicate the mishandling of the yeast or a decline in the health or purity of the culture.
 Some strains of yeast are more prone to “off gassing” than others.